j-piasecki/react-native-gesture-handler/docs/docs/rngh2/how-does-it-work.md

 ---
-id: under-the-hood
+id: how-does-it-work
-title: Under the hood
+title: How does it work?
-sidebar_label: Under the hood
+sidebar_label: How does it work?
 ---

 ### Units